Ingest events

 We validate the following:

-• If the customer_id is specified, the customer in Orb must exist.
+is specified, the customer in Orb must exist. - If the

-• If the external_customer_id is specified, the customer in Orb does not need to exist.
-Events will be attributed to any future customers with the external_customer_id on subscription creation.
+is specified, the customer in Orb does not need to exist.
+Events will be attributed to any future customers with theexternal_customer_id

 Idempotency and retry semantics